maitreverge/minishell_101/ressources/maitreverge/README.md

 The `ioctl` function is a standard C function that provides a generic interface for various `I/O` operations.

-- ***Function Description***:: `ioctl` manipulates the underlying device parameters of special files.
+- ***Function Description***: `ioctl` manipulates the underlying device parameters of special files.
 In particular, many operating characteristics of character special files (e.g., terminals) may be controlled with ioctl requests.
 The argument fd must be an open file descriptor.
 The second argument is a device-dependent request code.
 The third argument is usually zero, or a pointer to a structure.

 - ***Prototype***: `int ioctl(int fd, unsigned long request, ...);`